More Than A Search Tool

 Access your data without cloud limitations and hallucinations

 SemDB stands for Semantic Database, and it's a key component of the Intelligence Factory technology stack.
-SemDB integrates with legacy databases to automatically extract and generate actionable information based on their content, whether it’s documents, records, PDFs, spreadsheets, or SQL.
+SemDB integrates with legacy databases to automatically extract and generate actionable information based on their content, whether it’s documents, records, PDFs, spreadsheets, or SQL databases.

 Search semantically, search the meaning behind your documents and tag them for further action